occivink/mpv-gallery-view/README.md

 Thumbnails are raw bgra, which is somewhat wasteful.
 With the default settings, a thumbnail uses 81KB (around 13k thumbnails in a GB).

 Due to an [mpv bug](https://github.com/mpv-player/mpv/issues/8350), the playlist-view or contact-sheet might not appear right away when toggled.
 Using the mpv config `video-sync=display-resample` or the script config `pause_on_start=no` indirectly solves the problem.

+# License

+Unlicense, except for the file script-modules/sha256.lua